Get Help Filing a Small Claims Lawsuit Against a Car DealershipSue Car Dealership

-Small claims hearings are informal and most hearings last around 15 minutes.
+Small claims hearings are informal, and most hearings only last around 15-30 minutes.
 While many disputes settle before the hearing, here is what to expect if your lawsuit against a car dealership does not settle.

 The specific procedure of the hearing will vary from court to court, but there are a few things that you can expect from the procedure regardless of the court.

 The judge will ask you why you are suing.